Matt Olson Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.

-- The Twins have a 3.65 team ERA that ranks third among all league pitching staffs.
+- The Twins have a 3.68 team ERA that ranks fourth across all league pitching staffs.

-- Twins pitchers combine to give up 79 home runs (1.0 per game), the sixth-fewest in baseball.
+- Twins pitchers combine to give up the 10th-fewest home runs in baseball (84 total, one per game).

+- Maeda (1-4 with a 6.86 ERA and 22 strikeouts in 21 2/3 innings pitched) makes the start for the Twins, his sixth of the season.

+- In his last time out on Friday, the righty threw five scoreless innings against the Detroit Tigers while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.